Background on Forced Labor

 Products of Concern for Forced Labor

-- CBP WRO List – recently cotton and tomatoes, apparel, hair products, computer parts with a nexus to XUAR.
+- CBP WRO List and Findings List – recently, cotton and tomatoes, apparel, hair products, and computer parts with a nexus to XUAR

-- US Department of Labor 2021 List of Goods Produced by Child Labor or Forced Labor: As of June 23, 2021, comprises 156 goods from 77 countries.
-Many of the goods are agriculture products, but the list also covers cotton, apparel, footwear, and textiles, accessories, electronics, toys, diamonds, gold, etc.
+- US Department of Labor List of Goods Produced by Child Labor or Forced Labor: Many of the goods are agriculture products, but the list also covers cotton, apparel, footwear, textiles, accessories, electronics, toys, metals, diamonds, gold, etc.